Lighthouse Park from the Point.

 Conversation on Kinder Morgan

 MICS has been granted permission to be a commenter at the National Energy Board hearings re the proposed Trans Mountain Pipeline Extension (Kinder Morgan.)
 The deadline for submission was September 9 up until a day or so ago and has now been extended to March 16, 2015 because Kinder Morgan wants to change the route of the pipelines.
 We want to hear from the community, your views on the potential environmental and socio-economic effects of marine shipping activities that would result from the proposed project, including the potential effects of accidents or malfunctions that may occur.
-To this end MICS and Mayne Island Coastal Watch, who also have commenter status, invite you to a COMMUNITY CONVERSATION about the consequences of increased oil-tanker traffic in the Salish Sea.
-This will take place Wednesday August 6, 7:30 pm at the Ag Hall.
-Please come and help us shape our responses to the upcoming National Energy Board hearings.
+To this end MICS and Mayne Island Coastal Watch, who also have commenter status, sponsored a COMMUNITY CONVERSATION about the consequences of increased oil-tanker traffic in the Salish Sea on Wednesday August 6th at the Ag Hall.
+Eighteen people attended, some to learn more, soe with information ans some with constructive comments that will be useful in shaping our letter.

 Active Pass Arts Festival 2015